NikolaGunchev/YouTube-copy/README.md

 # A copy of YouTube's main, video, and profile pages.
-First-ever project, made without the use of a libraries, backend, framework, or database.
+First-ever project, made without the use of libraries, backend, framework, or database.
 It was made to learn HTML, CSS, and a bit of JavaScript.

 There are several things to add, such as: